 In such a reaction a covalent bond between two carbon atoms or a carbon and some other atom is broken and a new bond is formed.
 A sequential account of each step, describing details of electron movement, energetics during bond cleavage and bond formation, and the rates of transformation of reactants into products (kinetics) is referred to as reaction mechanism.
-The knowledge of reaction mechanism helps in understanding the reactivity of organic compounds and in planning strategy for their synthesis.
+The kn 6000 1000 understanding the reactivity of organic compounds and in planning strategy for their synthesis.